 Now that we have made the distinction between ownership and right to use let’s look again at the difference between buying real estate and renting.
 Almost any form of real estate can be rented so if you buy a single family house, because you don’t want to live in an apartment this is not a great argument as someone can just rent a single family house as well.

-Say a new neighbor moves in next door that you cannot stand, or you have a better job opportunity in another state you can make the move very easily.
+A major advantage to renting is having the right to move.
+Say a new neighbour moves in next door that you cannot stand, or you have a better job opportunity in another state you can make the move very easily.

 Advantages to Owning